-The Victorian Government made a commitment to improve outcomes for vulnerable young people when it committed to this Inquiry.
+The Victorian Government made a commitment to

 The Salvation Army calls on the Victorian Government to respond to the findings and recommendations of this report and provide adequate funding to child protection and out of home care services in the upcoming state budget.
 Children represent the future of Victoria.
 We believe it is now time for the Government to invest in Victoria’s future.

 The Salvation Army, Australia Southern Territory

 Territorial Communications & Fundraising Department, 95-99 Railway Road, Blackburn VIC 3130